facebookresearch/CompilerGym/INSTALL.md

 ## Building from source with Bazel

-It is recomended to build with Bazel.
+It is recommended to build with Bazel.

 Run the test suite to confirm that everything is working: